telerik/teststudio-docs/docs/automated-tests/recording/overview.md

 > <br>
 > Check out this <a href="https://www.youtube.com/watch?v=Klt3fRglAeU&list=PLvmaC-XMqeBa7evdakaPkd_kctAJRm85h&index=3">video tutorial</a> about wait and verification steps in Test Studio.

-### Web Test Recording

-When starting a recording session in the context of a web test you need to __enter the URL__ of the page to automate and __choose a browser__ to load the application in.
-The _Recording_ dialog, which appears allows you to define these parameters.

-![Enter URL, Choose browser][3]

-> **Tip**
-> <br>
-> <br>
-> If you plan to use a specific browser for the automation project, you can select that browser and enable the checkbox to __'Save my choice for the future'__ - this will <a href="/automated-tests/test-execution/quick-run-browsers#preferred-browser" target="_blank">set the browser as a preferred</a> for this project and you will no longer be prompted to select a browser for recording.

-To launch the selected browser and navigate to the listed URL, click the __Record__ button in the _Recoding_ dialog.
-This will start a new instance of the browser and will launch the Test Studio extension, if applicable, Then the target page will be loaded and the <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> will appear on top of the browser.

-![Attached recorder][5]

-The Test Studio UI remains in the background of the browser, but once the page is loaded and the __Compact Recorder__ is attached, you can switch back to the project and check that a _Navigate_ step is recorded using the same URL as defined when starting the recording session.

-![Recorded navigate step][5a]

-> **Note**
-> <br>
-> <br>
-> Once a recording session is started, **do not start another instance of the same browser** until the session is finished!

-### WPF Test Recording

-The WPF application is a desktop app and thus the automation process slightly differs when it comes to recording a test in Test Studio - you need to __define which is the application to test and where is its executable file__ - this is called <a href="/automated-tests/wpf/wpf-test" target="_blank">configuration of the WPF test</a>.

-When you open a WPF test in the automation project, you can see that instead of the browser and web application control options in the toolbar ribbon, there is a __Configure__ button, which gets you to the _WPF Test Config_ dialog.

-![Configure WPF Test button][10]

-When the application details are configured, you can start recording the automation scenario against the WPF application.
-To start a recording session, use the __Record__ button.
-This launches the executable file listed in the _configuration_ process and attaches the <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> on top of the app.

-![Record WPF Test][11]

-> **Tip**
-> <br>
-> <br>
-> The recording session for WPF test can also be started with a keyboard shortcut **Ctrl+R**, or by using the _Project Explorer_ context menu option __Record__.

-The Test Studio UI remains in the background of the application, but once you initiate any action against the application, this gets recorded in the test.

-![Recorded steps in WPF Test][12]

-## __Stop the Recording Session__
+## Stop the Recording Session

-The mechanism to terminate an active recording session is to completely __close the automated browser or WPF application__ - this is how all processes and communication channels between the app and Test Studio gets dismissed.
+To stop the current recording session __close the automated browser or WPF application__ - this is how all processes and communication channels between the app and Test Studio gets dismissed.

-## __Attach the Recorder to a Running Application (Applicable for IE or WPF Only)__
+## Attach the Recorder to a Running Application (Applicable for IE and WPF Only)

-In some occasions it is very useful to attach a recorder to the application, when it is in certain state, and then continue the recording process.
-The specifics of the recording process allow to __attach a recorder and trigger a recording session to an already running application__.

-To trigger a recording session against an already started application, you need to use the dropdown under the __Record__ button - in the list you can see all compatible processes, to which Test Studio recorder can be attached.
-Select one and wait for the __Compact Recorder to attach to the application.
+The specifics of the recording process allow to __attach a recorder and trigger a recording session to an already running IE browser or WPF application__.
+To start such recording session you need to use the dropdown under the __Record__ button - in the list you can see all compatible processes, to which Test Studio recorder can be attached.
+Select one and wait for the __Compact Recorder__ to attach to the application.

 <table id=no-table>
 	<tr>